DKMitt/javascript30/README.md

 ---

-Listed are the JavaScript 30 Challenges, and as i complete them i will be including a link to the working code.
+Listed are the JavaScript 30 Challenges, and as they are completed i will be including a link to the working code.

 | Day    | Course |